 Therefore, in the winter we can exploit the relatively warm ground for free heating, and in the summer we can exploit the relatively cool ground for free cooling.

-the shed in the summer, the air vent needs to be at the apex of the roof.
-(Hot) air is blown down the pipe by the fan, cooled by the ground, and emerges at the floor level of the shed which displaces hot air out through the air vent.
-This time the differential temperature controller runs the fan whenever the air temperature in the pipe is cooler than the air in the shed.
+To cool the shed in the summer, the air vent needs to be moved to the apex of the roof.
+(Hot) air is blown down the pipe by the fan, cooled by the ground, and emerges at the floor level of the shed displacing the shed’s hot air out through the air vent.
+In this configuration the differential temperature controller needs to run the fan whenever the air temperature in the pipe is cooler than the air in the shed – easily achieved by swapping over the two temperature sensors.

 Useful Hints and Tips